lettucelettice/PA2/README.md

 # EXPERIMENT 2 - NUMERICAL PYTHON

-This repository feautures Python scripts designed to solve varipus problems in ECE2112.
-Below is a summary of each script included.
+This repository features Python scripts designed to solve various problems in ECE2112.
+Below is a summary of each script.

 ### 1. Normalization Problem